G-essien/requirement-analysis/README.md

   - Validate requirements for technical feasibility, business alignment, and clarity.

 These activities are essential for creating a shared understanding of the project goals and ensuring a solid foundation for design and development.

+## Types of Requirements

+In software development, requirements are categorized into two main types: Functional Requirements and Non-functional Requirements.
+These requirements define the system's behavior and quality, ensuring the application meets both user expectations and technical standards.
+Below are the definitions and examples based on the case study of a hotel booking management project.

+### Functional Requirements
+Functional Requirements describe the specific behaviors or functions of a system.
+They define what the system should do to fulfill user needs and achieve its objectives.

+Examples for the hotel booking application:
+- **Hotel Management Service**:
+  - Allow hotel managers to update hotel details (e.g., name, location, pricing, and availability).
+  - Sync updated data to the master and slave databases.
+- **Customer Service (Search + Booking)**:
+  - Enable users to search hotels by location, price, and availability.
+  - Facilitate hotel booking and interaction with third-party payment services.
+- **View Booking Service**:
+  - Display current and past bookings for customers and hotel managers.

+### Non-functional Requirements
+Non-functional Requirements define the quality attributes or constraints of a system.
+They focus on how the system performs its functions rather than the specific tasks.

+Examples for the hotel booking application:
+- **Performance**:
+  - Ensure API response times are under 1 second using Redis for caching and Elasticsearch for search functionality.
+- **Scalability**:
+  - Utilize microservices architecture to manage high user traffic and ensure the system can scale effectively.
+- **Reliability**:
+  - Implement a master-slave database architecture to reduce database load and ensure data consistency.
+- **Security**:
+  - Secure customer and manager portals with robust authentication mechanisms.
+- **Availability**:
+  - Use Content Delivery Networks (CDNs) to provide uninterrupted service and minimize downtime.

+By addressing both Functional and Non-functional Requirements, the system can deliver a seamless and reliable booking experience for users while meeting performance and scalability expectations.